betaflight/betaflight/docs/Failsafe.md

 a) no valid channel data from the RX is received via Serial RX.

-b) the first 4 Parallel PWM/PPM channels do not have valid signals.
+b) the first 4 channels do not have valid signals.

 And when: